shimmyshine/automatoooor/src/chains/functions/[Harmony-2] Wagmi - Claim Before Rebase/readme.md

 const moduleSettings: ModuleSettings = {
   active: true,
   showLog: false,
+  returnTrueClaimingNothing: true,
 ```

 * active: boolean[true, false] is whether or not you want to active this module
 * showLog: boolean[true, false] is whether you want log information to show (most will show regardless - but this will limit the spammy log information, like when a module is triggered to run)
+* returnTrueClaimingNothing: boolean[true, false] is whether you want this module to return false if it claims 0 breaking module execution following it if they require a true.

 ## otfSettings
 **Located in ./src/data/CHAIN_settings.ts and are independent for each time the module is loaded.**